yale-redcap/yes3-exporter/README.md

 ## Important note about documentation

-The YES3 Exporter External Module includes a User Guide, Technical Guide and EM Changelog.
+The external module includes a User Guide, Technical Guide and EM Changelog.
 These are all available through the _YES3 Exporter Documentation_ link.
 -   **User Guide**
-     -   Purpose: How-to tutorial and information for end-users
+     -   Purpose: How-to tutorial and information
-     -   Audience: REDCap end users
+     -   Audience: REDCap end-users
  -   **Technical Guide**
      -   Purpose: Explains functionality, technical specifications about the exported data, the data dictionaries, and the software design.
      -   Audience: Analysts, Statisticians, Software Designers/Programmers